OlivierLD/raspberry-coffee/Demos/OracleMakerFaire.md

-## Oracle Maker Faire
+## Oracle Maker Faire 2017

 ### Proposal
-- Show sensor drivers
+- Show sensor drivers.
+Python, C, Java
 - Show how to use them, from straight java code
 - Show how to integrate existing jars
 - Show _remote debugging_ !!